Section A. General Information and Statutes

 Additional information clarifying each of these requirements is provided in Chapter 6 Section C.

 The clerk must ensure that the name of applicant when entered on the system is correct anytime that a commercial license is being issued.
 Clerks are not allowed to enter made-up data.
-To do so may cause you to be subject to disciplinary action.
+Doing so may cause you to be subject to disciplinary action.

 Clerk must wait for a valid status from all inquiries before process may be continued.
 If an invalid status is encountered through PDPS, provide applicant with a printout of the information so that applicant may contact state and clear up status.
 If information from inquiry does not match driver exactly proceed as follows: